Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 What are the side-effects of therapy?

 Both chemotherapy and radiotherapy can cause adverse effects.
 Acute adverse effects include nausea and vomiting, an increased susceptibility to infections, fatigue, inflammations of the mucous membranes and others.
 Certain chemotherapeutic drugs may cause acute or retarded symptoms like prickling or burning sensations, mostly in the feet and hands.
-In most cases, these symptoms disappear after the administration of the respective drug has been ceased.
-However, if any of these symptoms occur, you should see your treating physician immediately to decide whether the administration of the respective drug has to be discontinued.
-An impairment of the heart or lung as well as hormonal changes or secondary tumors may occur as late effects of Hodgkin lymphoma therapy.
-Another problem is temporary or permanent infertility, which may also be caused by Hodgkin lymphoma therapy.
+In most cases, these symptoms disappear once the respective drug is no longer administered.
+However, if any of these symptoms occur, you should see your doctor immediately to decide whether your treatment with the respective drug should be discontinued.
+Further late effects of Hodgkin lymphoma therapy may be heart and lung changes as well as hormonal changes and secondary tumors.
+Another problem is temporary or permanent infertility, which may be caused by Hodgkin lymphoma therapy.

 Fatigue is a permanent subjective feeling of psychic, emotional and/or mental exhaustion that can be observed in many patients already before the start of their treatment.
 Please speak to your oncologist for further advice or contact the German Fatigue Society (Deutsche Fatigue Gesellschaft).